Marmaladeskies/bubble_data_manager/Readme.md

         const EXCLUDED_TYPES = []; // list any data types you want this script to always ignore entirely
 ~~~

 - Open the bubble_data_manager.html in any browser, and it will automatically connect to your database using your bubble API token and load all data types and fields that have the prerequisite API access and privacy permissions.
 It will behave near exactly as if the page was part of your bubble app, but you will not need to login as your API authentication is hardcoded.
 DO NOT SHARE THIS FILE and be careful where you store it.
 Anyone with access to this file will have access to your database.

+***Note: constraint views and column reordering will not be saved persistently unless you follow the next step.

 Edit rows right in the table view:
 ![Screenshot](screenshots/edit_row.png)